Tinker-Ware/eyes/README.md

 |webpack-hot-middleware| Use to integrate Webpack's hot reloading support with Browser-sync |
 |yargs| Easily parse command-line arguments |

+##Clone submodules

+The `--recursive` flag should do all the work if you used it while cloning this repo.
+If not, try this:

+`git submodule update --init --recursive`

+That will clone all the necessary submodules.

+If things don't go the way you were expecting, check if you've done this
+already:

+`git submodule update --recursive`

+That will update the submodules to make sure you're using the most recent HEAD

 ##Initial Machine Setup
  1. **Install [Node 4.0.0 or greater](https://nodejs.org)** - (5.0 or greater is recommended for optimal build performance).
 Need to run multiple versions of Node?
 Use [nvm](https://github.com/creationix/nvm).
  2. **Install [Git](https://git-scm.com/downloads)**.
  3. **Install [React developer tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) and [Redux Dev Tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)** in Chrome.
 (Optional, but helpful.
 The latter offers time-travel debugging.)
  4. run `npm install` to install all the dependences.

 ##Usage

 Webpack serves your app in memory when you run `npm start`.
 No physical files are written.
 However, the web root is /src, so you can reference files under /src in index.html.
 When the app is built using `npm run build`, physical files are written to /dist and the app is served from /dist.